dmachard/python-publicaddr/README.md

 'proto': 'dns', 'duration': '0.037'}
 ```

-## Lookup for IPv4 and v6 with DNS protocol only
+## Lookup for public IP with specific protocol

-Lookup for your public IPs from random DNS providers only.
+Lookup for your public IPs from random DNS providers with specific protocol.

 ```python
 import publicaddr